microsoft/react-native-code-push/README.md

 1. Run `rnpm link react-native-code-push`

+    *Note: If you didn't already have RNPM installed, you can do so by running `npm i -g rnpm` and the executing the above command once `rnpm` is in your path.*

 2. Open your app's Xcode project

 3. Select the project node in Xcode and select the "Build Phases" tab of your project configuration.